UberGuidoZ/Flipper/GPIO/ReadMe.md

 ## ESP32 / ESP32-WROOM Pinout to Flipper Zero
 (Thanks [E_Surge](https://github.com/ESurge) and wyldgoat for guidance!)<br>
 NOTE: Make sure you're using at least an ESP32 v2 or above for full functionality!
-[Good read](https://blog.spacehuhn.com/esp32-deauther).
+[Good read](https://blog.spacehuhn.com/esp32-deauther).<br>
+Running an ESP32 single-core and want Marauder?
+You've gotta head over to [V0lk3n's write-up](https://github.com/V0lk3n/Flipper-ESP32-Solo-Marauder)!

 ESP32: 3 (RX0) -> FZ: 13 or 15 (these are TX pins)<br>
 ESP32: 1 (TX0) -> FZ: 14 or 16 (these are RX pins)<br>